cedricwalter/cedricwalter.github.io/_posts/2005-02-26-a-patch-to-protect-mambo-administrator-login-page.md

     - joomla
 ---

- A Patch to protect Mambo administrator login page against <span style="font-weight: bold;">brute force password attack!
+ A Patch to protect Mambo administrator login page againstbrute force password attack!

 # How it is working?**